daric002/ghost-theme-rickybrush/README.md

 # ghost-theme-rickybrush
-Customized Theme for Ghost blog
+Customized Theme for Ghost blog.
+Install by opening your ghost settings page
+Klick Design
+Opload your theme